Gun test: CZ 457 Thumbhole Laminate in .22LR

 The Sportsman Gun Centre are now the agents for the Primary Arms optics manufacturing.
 This GLX 2.5-10 x 44mm scope uses a very good first focal plane ACSS Griffin Mil type reticule for perfect down-range bullet drop compensation and it complemented the 457 perfectly.
 I also fitted an over-the-barrel Wildcat Panther rimfire reflex moderator, which only increased the overall length to 38.25”.

-In the field and conclusions
+In the field testing and conclusions

 At 30 yards, the CZ was superbly accurate – no surprise there.
 Best load went to the Eley Subs that shot minuscule groups, as did the Winchester 42gr Max loads at 0.37” and 0.41” respectively.
 At 50 yards, the Eleys were still shooting five shots at 0.55”.
 I had the odd flier but that was me; -7°C outdoors does make you shiver a little!